K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-2-3-1'/> 3.2.2.3.1.
 Pipeline List Search Check
 1. A desired pipeline can be searched by entering the Pipeline name.
 Or the Pipeline list could be arranged by the sequence of created dates, updated dates, and alphabetical order.
 ![033]
-2. Click “ENTER” or “Magnifying glass” image button to search.
+2. Click the “ENTER” or “Magnifying glass” image button to search.
 ![034]
 3. If you select a search type filter for both a list inquire/search list inquire, it will be reflected immediately.
 ![035]

 ##### <div id='3-2-2-3-2'/> 3.2.2.3.2.
 Pipeline Detail Information Check
-1. Go to Pipeline details page by clicking the pipeline's name from the pipeline dashboard.
+1. Go to the Pipeline details page by clicking the pipeline's name from the pipeline dashboard.
 ![036]
-2. Click “View/Modify information” button at the top right of the pipeline details page.
+2. Click the “View/Modify information” button at the top right of the pipeline details page.
 ![037]
 3. Check the details of the selected Pipeline from the view/modify Pipeline Information page.
 ![038]